 The following characters are confirmed to appear in the game as Assist Trophies.
-It has been hinted that some Assist Trophies may be exclusive to one platform version or the other.
+Some Assist Trophies are only available in one version of the game.

-The Wii U version of Super Smash Bros. will be one of the first Nintendo titles to support Amiibos; a line of NFC figurines (similar to Skylanders and Disney Infinity figurines) that can send and receive data to and from the game through a chip in the Wii U GamePad.
+The Wii U version of Super Smash Bros. was one of the first Nintendo titles to support Amiibo; a line of NFC figurines that can send and receive data to and from the game through a chip in the Wii U GamePad.
 In the case of this game, the player can store custom data for a particular character in the respective figurine and then later spawn CPU controlled characters to fight either alongside a player-controlled character, or against other CPU, player-controlled, or Amiibo-generated characters.
 Players can also train their Amiibo through continued use of the character to level up their Amiibo to unlock new abilities and increase its stats.

 The game was announced during Nintendo's E3 2011 press conference, but development had not yet started at that time.
 During a Nintendo Direct presentation on June 21, 2012, it was announced that in order to get the game done more quickly, Nintendo is partnering with Namco Bandai Games and Namco Bandai Studio with oversight by series creator Masahiro Sakurai at Sora.
 Development officially began after the completion of Sakurai's previous game, Kid Icarus: Uprising.

 The team at Namco Bandai working on the new Smash Bros. includes Masaya Kobayashi, Yoshito Higuchi (producer and director of the Tales... series), Tetsuya Akatsuka (producer and director of Mobile Suit Gundam: Extreme Vs.) and the art/sound director of the Soul Calibur series as well as the main development staff from the Tekken series.